R3alCl0ud/Rust4Diva/readme.md

 # Planned Features / To-Do List
 - [ ] Mod pack presets for easy switching between incompatible mods
   - [x] [Pack format](#Modpack-JSON-Format) has been decided on
-    - Json containing packname and a list of the modfolders included in the pack used as the priority order
+    - [x] Json containing packname and a list of the modfolders included in the pack used as the priority order

   - [x] Modifying and applying packs
-  - [ ] In app creation of new modpacks
+  - [x] In app creation of new modpacks
-    - Currently you can manually create a new json file for one in the rust4diva config folder located in `%appdata%` (Windows) or `.confg` (Linux/MacOS)
+  - [ ] In app deletion of existing modpacks
 - [x] Windows Support
   - [x] Finding the Diva Folder
   - [x] Oneclick URL Handling